 Janelle has enjoyed working at Kootenay Therapy Center for the last 10 years.
 She graduated from the College of the Rockies and brings to the table a combination of 15 years’ experience in office administration and management.
 Outside of work Janelle enjoys time with family, friends and a variety of outdoor pursuits.

-Angela completed a Master of Arts in Counselling Psychology and has experience with a wide range of clients from working at Child and Youth Mental Health and in private practice.
+Angela completed a Master of Arts in Counselling Psychology and has experience with a wide range of clients from working at Child and Youth Mental Health, Community services, and private practice.
 Her approach to therapy draws from several theories to help her clients grow and heal.
-In her practice, Angela aims to come alongside people in providing them with non-judgmental and compassionate support.
-She has some additional training in Emotion-Focused Family Therapy, Gottman Method Couples Therapy, Dialectical Behaviour Therapy, and Sandtray Therapy.
+In her practice, Angela aims to come alongside people in providing them with acceptance, support, and understanding in order to help them work toward better mental health and well-being.
+She has additional training in Eye Movement Desensitization and Reprocessing (EMDR), Emotion-Focused Family Therapy, Gottman Method Couples Therapy, Dialectical Behaviour Therapy for adolescents, and Sandtray Therapy.
 Angela sees children, youth, and adults for individual, couples, or family counselling primarily focused on depression, anxiety, anger, trauma, abuse, self-esteem, grief, loss, stress, life transitions, communication, conflict management, and borderline personality disorder.
 She also designs and facilitates educational and therapeutic groups and workshops.
 Angela is thankful to be at Kootenay Therapy Center as a part of a team that offers multidisciplinary care.
-When she is not working, she enjoys cooking, hiking, watching Netflix, and spending time with her husband and three children.
+When she is not working, she enjoys cooking, hiking, watching shows, reading, and spending time with her partner and three children.

 Annie graduated with a B.Sc. in kinesiology in 2008 from the Université de Moncton in New Brunswick.
 Shortly after graduation, she relocated to the mountains for a change in scenery and never looked back.
 Annie has a variety of work experience, from working with seniors, to mental health education, to wildlife education.
 In 2016, she made the move to the East Kootenays to later join the team at Kootenay Therapy Center.
 Annie teaches a variety of exercise classes in our movement studio.
 She is a certified WaterART instructor and is a Level 1 in Hypopressives-Low Pressure Fitness as an instructor.
 In her down time, she enjoys the outdoors, hiking, snowshoeing, and practicing yoga.